rstudio/r2d3/README.md

   - [Gallery of
     Examples](https://rstudio.github.io/r2d3/articles/gallery.html) —
     Learn from a wide variety of example D3 visualizations.

+For next steps on learning on how to use **r2d3**, see these articles:

   - [R to D3 Data
     Conversion](https://rstudio.github.io/r2d3/articles/data_conversion.html)